-According to many different internet sources, apple cider vinegar is constantly being promoted as an ancient remedy that has been used as a cure by many cultures and has stood the test of time.
+According to many internet sources, apple cider vinegar is constantly being promoted as an ancient remedy that has been used as a cure by many cultures and has stood the test of time.

 Some even go as far as calling it the “golden nectar” or the “miracle ingredient” for all health-related problems you may be experiencing at some point in your life.